Heart Evangelista: Visual artist

-Evangelista has a passion for painting and previously held solo exhibitions showcasing her artworks, where she uses her real name, Love Marie as her artist name.
+Evangelista held solo exhibitions showcasing her artworks, where she used, Love Marie as her artist name.
 Her first solo exhibition was held at the Ayala Museum in 2014, entitled I am Love Marie: The Art and Works of Love Marie Ongpauco.
 In the same year, she participated in the Visual Arts Festival through the Focus on the Arts: Art in Transit exhibitions.
 She also held her second solo exhibition in the same year at Galerie Joaquin through her Love Marie gallery.
 Her third solo exhibition, Love Marie: A Solo Exhibition of a World-Class Filipina, was held at the Raffles Hotel's Chan Hampe Galleries in Singapore in 2015.
-She also collaborated with Rocio Olbes's children's book, Daughter of the Sun and the Moon, and participated in the Art Fair Philippines 2015: maARTe and PortrAYAL (LAYA): Portraits for Freedom Big & Small Art Co.

 In 2016, she collaborated with designer Mark Bumgarner through the LMxMB: when art meets fashion, as well as with A.A.
 Patawaran for his book HaiNAku and other poems.
 In the same year, Evangelista launched her fourth solo exhibition titled Oceans Apart held at the Ayala Museum.
 Her hand-painted bags were also introduced in the same year at BMW BGC through her exhibition, Carry your heART.
 In 2017, she collaborated again with A.A.
 Patawaran for the HaiNAku 1st Anniversary Exhibit at the S Maison Conrad Hotel in Manila.
 She also held HEART & Style, a public exhibition of her works of art at the Fashion Hall of SM Megamall.
 In April 2018, she launched another art exhibit at ArtistSpace Gallery of Ayala Museum.
 In the same year, she partnered with A.A.
 Patawaran for his book, Manila Was A Long Time Ago, which featured her pet dog named Panda.
 Her Follow Your Heart artwork was featured in the February 2019 US edition of Harper's Bazaar.

 In 2021, Evangelista collaborated with Incubus lead vocalist Brandon Boyd for Moonlight Arts Collective, an organization founded by Boyd himself showcasing art by various cultural icons that moonlight as visual artists.
 Called Neon People, their first collaboration was released in July 2022.
 In 2023, Evangelista dropped her solo print debut of her artwork, Love's First Bloom, on Moonlight Arts Collective.